verge-io/docs/docs/product-guide/createvlan.md

 <br>
 <br>

-> For VLAN configuration **at the host level:** verify switchports are configured appropriately so that physical VeregOS nodes have access to the desired VLAN(s).
+> For VLAN configuration **at the host level:** verify switchports are configured appropriately so that physical VergeOS nodes have access to the desired VLAN(s).
 {.is-info}

 > For VLAN configuration within a **tenant:** [**Virtual Wires**](/product-guide/virtualwires) must first be configured to provide external layer2 access to the tenant. {.is-info}